America’s Garden Showcase

 A sunken brick Ha-Ha Wall borders the western side of the meadow area.
 In England, these walls were introduced in the 18th century to keep livestock and wildlife out of manor gardens without erecting a noticeable fence to spoil the view.

 River Farm’s popular Children’s Garden, initially developed by school groups and professional landscape designers, is made up of more than a dozen, small, themed gardens designed to stimulate children’s interest in plants and nature.
 With the help of many volunteers and a dedicated staff, these gardens delight the child in all of us.
-Today there are thirteen gardens for imaginative play and exploration.

 The Garden Calm